kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ### Adapative Instagram Example

-The graphic below highlights the four top level views of our application.
-The challenge will be to install layout constraints in code that can be switched on and off as the size classes change during device rotation.
+The graphic below denotes the four main subviews of our example application.
+The challenge will be to install layout constraints in code that can be switched on and off as the size class traits change during device rotation.

+{% include figure.html caption="Layout Subviews" asset="/assets/layout-overview.jpg" %}

+When the layout changes to landscape we must activate constraints which slide the `AuthorView` to the right, and move the `LikesView` rightwards and upwards.
+The `pictureView` will loose it's full width constraint meanwhile ehe `HeaderView` meanwhile maintains its layout in both orientations.

 > Note: As of iOS8 all rotation-related methods are deprecated.
-Instead, rotations are treated as a change in the size of the view controller’s view.
-So now when we talk about rotations and orientatons we're really talking about changes in [size classes][adaptivity-layout] which are part of the new `UITraitCollection` class.
+Instead rotations are treated as a change in the size of the view controller’s view.
+So when we talk about rotations and orientatons we're really talking about changes in [size class traits][adaptivity-layout] which are part of the new `UITraitCollection` class.

 #### Generic Constraints

-Our first task is to install the constraints for the generic size class, and by generic we mean constraints which apply for both regular and compact [size classes][adaptivity-layout].
-In interface builder and Matthew's article this corrresponds to the _any-width any-height_ setting.
+Our first task is to install the constraints for the generic size class, and by generic we mean constraints which apply for both regular and compact [size class traits][adaptivity-layout].
+For Matthew's article which uses Interface Builder this corrresponds to the _any-width any-height_ setting.

+{% include figure.html caption="Generic Constraints" asset="/assets/generic-constraints.jpg" %}

-The `headerView` has a fixed height; it's left, right, and top edges are pinned to the super view.
+The genric constraints are as follows, the `headerView` has a fixed height; its left, right, and top edges are pinned to the super view.
 Our `pictureView` will always be displayed as a square so we define a contraint equating it's height and width.
 The `authorView` will also have a fixed height and it's top edge will always be pinned to the bottom edge of the `headerView`.

-The following function when called will create and install these generic constraints for our four top level views.
+The following function when called will create and install these generic constraints.

 {% highlight objective-c %}
 - (void)installGenericConstraints